 And since coils are composed of wire, it only follows logic that the quality of the coil will be largely determined by the type of wire you use.
 Below, we’re going to take you on a quick and hopefully informative journey through the world of vaping wire and coils.

 Keep in mind that coils are generally used for e-juices and liquid concentrate cartridges.
-If you’re looking for an intense and robust dry herb or concentrate vaporizer without the need to mess with having to make or change coils on a regular basis, check out the Loto Lux, the world’s first ever induction vaporizer.
+If you’re looking for an intense and robust dry herb or concentrate vaporizer without the need to mess with having to make or change coils on a regular basis, check out the Loto Legend, the easiest and fastest induction vaporizer.

 The five types of vaping wire are, in no particular order: